meegpipe/meegpipe/tutorials/README.md

 meegpipe tutorials
 ========

-In this folder you will find some tutorials on how to use _meegpipe_.
-Most of these tutorials are not toy examples but real use-cases of analysis and data processing tasks performed at the [Sleep&Cognition][sc] team of the [Netherlands Institute for Neuroscience][nin].
-These training materials are fairly advanced and you are strongly encouraged to first read [meegpipe's documentation][meegpipe-api].
+The tutorials that you will find here are not necessarily toy examples but, often, they real use-cases of analysis and data processing tasks performed at the [Sleep&Cognition][sc] team of the
+[Netherlands Institute for Neuroscience][nin].
+Thus, some of these materials are fairly advanced and you are strongly encouraged to first read [meegpipe's documentation][meegpipe-api].

 __IMPORTANT:__ These materials were originally designed for internal use within